Codringtoncoding/component-library-demo/README.md

 ## Setup

+1. Open a new folder and `cd` into this folder.
-1. run `npm init -y` or `npm init` press enter and take all the defaults for now at each step.
+1. Run `npm init -y` or `npm init` press enter and take all the defaults for now at each step.
-2. `npm install react typescript @types/react --save-dev`
+1. Run `npm install react typescript @types/react --save-dev`

 ## Folder structure